SevenLims/Tickify/README.md

 1. Run the following command to install the required dependencies:

-   Step 1: yarn install or npm install
+   Step 1: yarn install / npm install

    Step 2: yarn dev or npm dev